thebuda/mcgravel/legal.md

 Under the **CC-BY-4.0** license:

-- The SRD rules content may be used, shared, and adapted
+- SRD rules content may be used, shared, and adapted
 - Attribution to Wizards of the Coast LLC is required
 - The license is **irrevocable**